cicnavi/dockers/README.md

-# TODO
-* install ssh client on all containers and suggest mount point for ssk keys
-* do not fail if wget can not download certs for markoivancic.from.hr
-* add write rights for /composer cache path
-* move cert download in nginx using script

 # cicnavi Docker Containers

-These are LAMP (Linux, Apache, MySQL, PHP) oriented containers which I use in my day-to-day development work.
+These are LAMP (Debian linux, Apache, PHP - DAP) oriented containers which I use in my day-to-day development work.
 Main purpose is to have development environment with different versions of PHP together with tools like composer, phpunit, psalm, phpcs...
 In addition, typical services like databases are also available.

 ## Available containers

-- DAP (Debian Apache PHP) - follow the PHP version releases and have their names set corresponding the PHP version, for example:
+- DAP (Debian Apache PHP) containers follow the PHP version releases and have their names set corresponding the PHP version, for example:
     - 74.dap.test - PHP v7.4.*
     - 82.dap.test - PHP v8.2.*
     - ...
     - 08.dap.test - Latest PHP v8.*
-- Databases, like MySQL, OpenLDAP, Redis...
+- Database containers like MySQL, OpenLDAP, Redis...

 ## Run containers
 Clone the repo, for example: